swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ## 2. Manage Contacts

 #### **Description**
 This feature allows customers to organize their contacts within the system.
 Customers shall be able to perform actions such as creating, sorting, viewing, editing, and deleting contacts.
-Furthermore, as a customer, they shall be able to transfer money to specified contacts.
+Furthermore, as a Customer, they shall be able to transfer money to specified contacts.

 **Priority**: Medium